 - O. volvulus mainly causes infections in West, Central, and East Africa but also in South America and the Middle East.

-- Onchocerciasis is the world's second-leading infectious cause of blindness.
+- Onchocerciasis is the world's second-leading infectious cause of severe sight impairment.

 - In the mild form there is localised maculopapular rash with itching.
 These may clear spontaneously or progress to a chronic and generalised form with severe itching.